cstrawberry/predictive-universe/docs/paper/glossary.md

 *   **Space of Becoming:** (Definition 8) The open interval $(\alpha, \beta)$, representing the necessary operational range for Predictive Performance $PP(t)$ for viable, adaptive MPU functioning (Axiom 3).

-*   **SPAP (Self-Referential Paradox of Accurate Prediction):** (Section 4.2, Theorems 10, 11, A.1, A.2) Theorems demonstrating the logical impossibility of guaranteed perfect self-prediction (deterministic or probabilistic) for systems possessing sufficient computational richness (Property R).
+*   **SPAP (Self-Referential Paradox of Accurate Prediction):** (**Section 4.2, Theorems 10, 11, A.1.1, A.1.3**) Theorems demonstrating the logical impossibility of guaranteed perfect self-prediction (deterministic or probabilistic) for systems possessing sufficient computational richness (Property R).
 Establishes fundamental Logical Indeterminacy and performance limit $\alpha_{SPAP}$.

 *   **Statistical FTL Influence:** (Postulate 3, Section 10.3) Hypothesized effect where CC modulation by Alice can statistically influence the marginal probabilities of outcomes for Bob's measurements on an entangled system at a space-like separated location, argued to be consistent with operational causality (Postulate 2) due to information limits (Theorem 42, Appendix F).